ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/streaming/plant.md

 plants.
 This is done deliberately to prevent unintentional contamination of data in large models.

-## Connections
+## Joints
-The purpose of a plant definition is to provide the blueprint for how a set of pipes, processors, and entities are connected to flow data end-to-end.
+The purpose of a plant definition is to provide the blueprint for how a set of pipes, processors, and entities are joined together so that data may flow end-to-end.
 This is done by using:
 * the names and types of inlets in processors
 * the names and types of outlets in processors
 * the names and content types of pipes
+* the definition of a `joint` to connect pipes and processors

 For example, consider this complete plant definition:
 {{% code file="content/language/hierarchy/domain/streaming/riddl/plant.riddl"